I am an Associate Professor of Computer Science and the Chair of the

 challenges.
 I am also passionate about contributing to quality

-Computer Science education that is of sufficient breath and depth,
+Computer Science education that is of sufficient breadth and depth,

 practical and fast enough.
 Currently, I lead several innovative and research